 The Gull Lake Quality Organization was founded in 1977 in response to concerns about declining water quality in Gull Lake raised by The Ladies of the Lake♱.
-Research done by scientists at MSU’s Kellogg Biological Station identified nutrients leaching from septic tanks as a major cause of this decline.
-To address this, the GLQO worked with the four surrounding townships and other groups to install a sewer system around Gull Lake.
+Research done by scientists at MSU’s Kellogg Biological Station showed that nutrient runoff from septic tanks was a major cause of the declining water quality.
+The GLQO worked with the four surrounding townships and other groups to have a sewer system installed around Gull Lake.
 Following installation of the sewer system (in 1984), the lake waters returned to their ‘clear and clean’ status.

 Who We Are

 The GLQO is an all-volunteer, member-supported, non-profit organization committed to preserving high water quality in the Gull Lake and the surrounding watershed.
 We are committed to informing our community about the importance of clean water, preventing the spread of invasive species, and promoting the responsible stewardship of our shorelines and water.
 We participate in statewide water quality monitoring programs, monitor for and selectively treat to control aquatic invasive plants, and share information about how to protect and preserve the waters of inland lakes with our membership and the public.
 Membership in the GLQO is open to everyone who wants to preserve and protect the clean waters of Gull Lake and its watershed.

 The mission of the GLQO is to protect water quality in Gull Lake and the surrounding watershed.

 To fulfill our mission, we collaborate with the Michigan DNR, Kalamazoo County Marine Patrol, townships surrounding the lake, MSU’s Kellogg Biological Station, and other like-minded organizations to assure that Gull Lake is a clean, safe and fun place to enjoy year-round.

 - Monitor water quality in Gull Lake and Little Long Lake as part of Cooperative Lakes Monitoring Program